Pride, uncertainty greet fall of Yanukovych

 EUobserver is the only independent news media covering EU affairs in Brussels and all 28 member states.

 ♡ We value your support.

 If you already have an account click here to login.

 It was about 4pm local time on Saturday (22 February) and she was standing in the rain outside a large, burnt out, military building on the outskirts of the city centre in Lviv, western Ukraine.

 She had been making soup in a tent for a handful of cadets guarding the compound.

 Misha, one of the guards, smiled.
-When asked whether he is loyal to Yanukovych, he told EUobserver that he is loyal to “the army.”
-When asked who the army is loyal to, he said “the generals.”
-When asked who the generals are loyal to, he walked away.
+When asked by EUobserver whether he was loyal to Yanukovych, he said that he was loyal to “the army.”
+When asked who the army was loyal to, he said “the generals.”
+When asked who the generals were loyal to, he walked away.

 He had no gun because the guns, an estimated 12,000 small arms, had been looted by protesters three days ago.

-Nobody in Lviv can say where they are.
+Nobody in Lviv could say where they were.

-Ola was cooking for Misha because locally-based soldiers are not hated in Lviv.
-When they got the order last week to go to Kiev, they SMS-ed their parents, who came with crowds to block the gates.
+Ola was cooking for Misha because local soldiers are not hated in Lviv.
+When they got the order last week to go to Kiev to help crush protests, they first SMS-ed their parents, who came with crowds to block the gates of their compound.
 They did not resist when the barricades went up, or when the guns were taken away.
 The building caught fire largely by accident, from burning tyres by the gate.